chrisgrounds/haskell-refactor/README.md

 # haskell-refactor

-A vim plugin that helps you refactor Haskell code
+A vim plugin that helps you refactor Haskell code.

 ## Installation

 With `Plug` add,

 ```vim
 Plug 'chris-bacon/haskell-refactor'